M4 Motorway (Sydney): M4 East

 All three options would run below or parallel to Parramatta Road and/or City West Link.
 The short tunnel option was preferred for having lower costs both during construction and operation.
 The long tunnel option was considered to have the potential to increase congestion on the approaches to Anzac Bridge, causing eastbound queues to extend into the tunnels.
 The slot option could be constructed at a similar cost to the short tunnel, however, it was considered to not provide the same level of traffic benefits as the short tunnel option.
 Additionally, the option would need to acquire additional properties and the construction period for this option would be longer.

-Between 2003 and 2004, the preferred short tunnel option for M4 East was exhibited.
+Between 2003 and 2004 the preferred short tunnel option for an eastern extension of the M4 Motorway was exhibited.
 Members of the government were divided over the M4 East proposal and ultimately did not proceed with it in early 2005 due to community opposition.
 The preferred option eventually formed the basis of the concept design for the M4 East project of the WestConnex.

-In the month prior to the 2011 state election, the NRMA released a report in which it recommended building a tunnel to connect the end of the M4 at Concord and the start of the City West Link, relieving Parramatta Road of enough traffic to convert it into two lanes for slower-moving local traffic, two lanes of light rail and a cycleway.
+In the month before the 2011 state election the NRMA released a report in which it recommended building a tunnel to connect the end of the M4 at Concord and the start of the City West Link, relieving Parramatta Road of enough traffic to convert it into two lanes for slower-moving local traffic, two lanes of light rail and a cycleway.
 The report argued that this would allow Parramatta Road to be transformed with medium-density housing, shops and cafes and that the $10.04 billion in additional stamp duty and other revenues from this would pay for the $7.38 billion price tag of the project.

-In October 2012, the NSW Government announced their commitment to deliver the WestConnex project, involving widening the existing M4 motorway as well as extending it east with a tunnel from North Strathfield to Taverners Hill.
+In October 2012 the NSW government announced their commitment to deliver the WestConnex project, involving widening the existing M4 Motorway as well as extending it east with a tunnel from North Strathfield to Taverners Hill.
 The project also involved duplicating the M5 East tunnel and building a new tunnel linking the M4 and M5 motorways.

-In June 2015, the tender to design and build the M4 East was awarded to Leighton Contractors, Samsung and John Holland.
+In June 2015 the tender to design and build the WestConnex M4 Tunnel was awarded to Leighton Contractors, Samsung and John Holland.
 Located 35 m beneath Parramatta Road, the 5.5 km dual-tunnel was funded through a $1.8 billion grant from the NSW Government and, from the Australian Government, a $1.5 billion grant and concessional loan of up to $2 billion, plus user tolling.
 The M4 East opened to traffic on 13 July 2019 and tolls were levied on both the M4 East Tunnel ($4.41 in 2020, comprising a flagfall and a change per distance travelled, subject to indexing) and the widening of the M4 between Parramatta and Homebush (base of $4.21 each way, subject to indexing).
 Both tolls will continue until 2060.